chrisnoonan98675/site/xl-testview/how-to/import-test-results.markdown

 1. Select the tool that was used to generate the results you want to import.
 Please refer to [the list of supported tools and test result formats](/xl-testview/concept/supported-test-tools-and-test-result-formats.html).
 1. Click **Next**.

+**Tip:** Do you want to import results from a test tool or in a format that XL TestView does not support by default?
+You can do so with a [custom test results parser](/xl-testview/how-to/create-a-custom-test-results-parser.html).

 ## Step 2 Locate test results

 1. Select the location where XL TestView can find the results: